90 "Eating At The Bar" restaurants in San Francisco.

 Zero Zero is a perfectly efficient pizza factory.
 Bring a big group for negronis, soft serve, and quality pies.

 A16 in the Marina turns out some great pizza - and you can actually get a reservation.

 Liholiho Yacht Club in the Tenderloin is where you should go for a blowout meal with a group.

-Hog Island Oyster Bar gives spectacular view and dripping fresh seafood.
+Hog Island Oyster Bar on the Embarcadero has spectacular views and great fresh seafood.